-This document lists the quotas and limits that apply to Compute Engine.
+This document lists the allocation quotas that apply to Compute Engine.

-Compute Engine enforces quotas on resource usage for various reasons.
+Allocation quotas, also known as resource quotas, define the number of resources that your project has access to.
+Compute Engine enforces allocation quotas on resource usage for various reasons.
 For example, quotas help to protect the community of Google Cloud users by preventing unforeseen spikes in usage.
 Google Cloud also offers free trial quotas that provide limited access for projects to help you explore Google Cloud on a free trial basis.

 Not all projects have the same quotas.
 As you increasingly use Google Cloud over time, your quotas might increase accordingly.
 If you expect a notable upcoming increase in usage, you can proactively request quota adjustments from the Quotas page in the Google Cloud console.